Last updated on September 20th, 2022 at 03:19 pm

 What we didn’t plan on was conceiving so soon after agreeing we’d like to become parents.

 But that all changed in March of 2011.

 He watched how the nurses prepped our little girl so we could hold her.
 I kept hearing, “Daddy is here, don’t cry my angel.”
-How sweet is that?
 (I’m crying just thinking of that moment…gosh, where’s my tissues).

 Seeing your baby grow up is a sweet blessing you never imagined.

 There is this feeling of elation that the Lord has trusted you with one of his angels to care for and raise into adulthood.
 Our little girl, Aliya is the apple of her dad’s eye.
 Each day when he walks through the door from work she has the biggest smile on her face — a true daddy’s girl in the making.